Maine

 Summary

-Despite the early diagnosis rate in Maine falling into the average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.
+Despite the early diagnosis rate in Maine falling into the above average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

 Maine falls into the above average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.